-The following sections describe the control system challenges in implementing the roadmap (section 2), and then R&D focus areas for the group which are relevant to all of the anticipated detectors.
-Although the discussion concentrates on Interferometer sensing and control, there are similar control challenges in many of the other interferometer subsystems as well.
+The following sections describe the control system challenges in implementing the roadmap, and then R&D focus areas for the group which are relevant to all of the anticipated detectors.
+Although the discussion concentrates on Interferometer sensing and control, there are similar control challenges in many of the other interferometer subsystems as well, such as our principal "actuator" systems - SEI, SUS and TCS.

-8.1 Interferometer Sensing and Control
+8.1 Interferometer Sensing and Control (ISC)

-The Interferometer Sensing and Control (ISC) consists of three areas (LSC, ASC, and TCS).
-In addition to these, general remarks about the control systems and the interferometer simulations are made in the AIC context.
+The Interferometer Sensing and Control (ISC) consists of four areas (LSC, ASC, CAL, and CDS).
 The dominant issue of ISC is to maintain IFO stability while not introducing control noise.
-The following is an overview of the three subsystems:
+The following is an overview of the five subsystems:

-Length Sensing and Control (LSC): The LSC manages the interference conditions of the fundamental mode in the interferometer in order to maintain a high sensitivity to GWs.
-The longitudinal distances between the mirrors are adjusted so that they fulfill particular interference conditions.
+Length Sensing and Control (LSC): Length sensing and control refers to management of resonance conditions of the fundamental degrees of freedom in the suspended interferometer while maintaining a high sensitivity to gravitational waves.
+The longitudinal distances between the mirrors (or the lengths of resonant cavities) are controlled to minimize length changes.
 Alignment Sensing and Control (ASC): The ASC primarily controls the 1st-order optical modes in the interferometer by adjusting the angular orientation of the mirrors.
 In addition to the LSC, this system is also necessary to maintain interferometer sensitivity.
 Although the angular motion of the mirrors are locally stabilized by the vibration isolation and the suspension systems, the global control is necessary in order to realize stable interferometer operation.